 Meet Stark Drones, a Startup Wanting to Build Firefighting UAVs and Other Futuristic Gadgets

-New Delhi, December 14: Stark Drones isn’t your average or typical startup.
+Stark Drones isn’t your average or typical startup.
 They are a startup designated to do groundbreaking things within the industry and have hopes to build very disruptive tech.
-This includes trying to take care of forest fires and making sure that firefighting even on the comamercialized level is much safer.
+This includes trying to take care of forest fires and making sure that firefighting even on the commercialized level is much safer.
 A goal of Stark Drones is to start development of firefighting UAVs during the year of 2023.
 This is among their portfolio of other technologies which are centered around disrupting telecom and infrastructure as industries.

 Stark Drones is a startup that is heavily involved in sustainability, green tech, and environmental engineering.
 A huge initiative that Stark Drones is working on is the development of various compressed air energy storage solutions and various technologies for smart cities and decentralized grids.
 Their intellectual property portfolio has also been expanding.
 2022 has been quite the year for them.
 They have tested an internet balloon and were working on various prototype phases and demo launches.